Kyle Busch, a 2-time NASCAR Cup Series champion, dead at 41

 By Jacob Lev, CNN

-(CNN) — Kyle Busch, a two-time NASCAR Cup Series champion, has died at the age of 41, just hours after his team said he was suffering from a severe illness.
+(CNN) — Kyle Busch, a two-time NASCAR Cup Series champion, has died at the age of 41, just hours after his family said he was suffering from a severe illness.

 Busch’s family and his team, Richard Childress Racing, announced the news of his death on Thursday.

-Note: This story has been updated with AP reporting on circumstances of Busch’s illness.